norwytch/pitwaller/README.md

 ### 1. OOD detection in the model's own feature space

-We work in the classifier's own feature space — its penultimate-layer embeddings (e.g. EfficientNet-B4's 1792-dim pooled features for images, an MLP's last hidden layer for tabular, or a sentence-transformer's vectors for text).
+We work in the classifier's own feature space, its penultimate-layer embeddings (e.g. EfficientNet-B4's 1792-dim pooled features for images, an MLP's last hidden layer for tabular, or a sentence-transformer's vectors for text).
 The training embeddings define the in-distribution manifold, and two independent detectors run over them:

 - **kNN distance** via a FAISS HNSW index.
 The mean distance to an input's k nearest training neighbours is a local-density score.
 Calibrated on the training set's own distances, it gives two cut-points: the 50th percentile (edge of the dense core) and the 90th (sparser than 90% of training data).
 - **Isolation Forest**, a global structural anomaly detector that catches off-manifold points kNN distance alone can miss.